Module 5: ITS to Support Travelers

-- Obstacle detection systems, including side-object detection systems, use vehicle-mounted sensors to detect obstructions—such as other vehicles, road debris, or animals—in a vehicle’s path or projected path and alert the driver.
+- Obstacle detection systems use vehicle-mounted sensors to detect obstructions (e.g., other vehicles, road debris, or animals) in a vehicle’s path or projected path and alert the driver.

-- Blind-spot detection/information systems (BLIS), alert the drivers for presence of other vehicles in their blind spot.
+- Blind-spot detection/information systems (BLIS) alert the drivers to the presence of other vehicles in their blind spot.

-- Rollover warning systems notify drivers when they are traveling too fast for an approaching curve, given the vehicle’s operating characteristics.
+- Rollover warning systems notify drivers when they are traveling too fast for an approaching curve, given their vehicle’s operating characteristics.

-- Road departure warning systems warn drivers that their vehicle is about to leave the roadway, whether they are approaching a curve too fast or about to unintentionally drift off the travel lane.
+- Road departure warning systems warn drivers that their vehicle is about to leave the roadway, whether they are approaching a curve too fast, or begin to unintentionally drift off the travel lane.

 - Forward collision warning (FCW) systems, also known as rear-end collision avoidance systems, warn drivers that they are in a conflict situation with a lead vehicle.
 These conflicts can arise when the lead vehicle is stopped, slowing, or traveling at a constant speed.